devanlai/devanlai.github.io/aboutme.md

 * Helped design the architecture for the electrical system of the next car.

-My days of sanding shell molds and holding up the array are now behind me, but I still serve as a general advisor to CalSol.
+My days of sanding shell molds and holding up the array are now behind me, but I still keep tabs on the solar car racing community and CalSol.

-I currently work at [Keysight Technologies](http://www.keysight.com/) (formerly known as Agilent, formerly known as Hewlett-Packard) as a firmware engineer, working in the High-Frequency Measurements group on signal generator firmware.
+After graduating, I worked at [Keysight Technologies](http://www.keysight.com/) (formerly known as Agilent, formerly known as Hewlett-Packard) in the High-Frequency Measurements group for four years.
+While there, I primarily worked on the [UXG series](https://www.keysight.com/en/pcx-x205221/x-series-agile-signal-generators-uxg) of signal generators.

+I currently work at [Davis Instruments](https://www.davisinstruments.com/), where I work on weather station receiver firmware.